athensresearch/athens/doc/adr/0018-athens-protocol-principles.md

 The Athens Protocol defines the format and semantics for messages between Athens clients.
 These clients can be standalone clients, clients connected to servers, or other future architectures.

+Athens as it is today does not have a public protocol and API, but this is the outline of the principles that should guide it.
+The current private protocol and API adheres to these principles.

 The protocol aims to support a few key requirements:
   1. longevity: information must be usable for at least a long period of time in the future, e.g. 10+ years